mpinaud/mortex/README.md

 * _Example Output: When player wins, a success song or sound is played.
 When player loses, a death song or audio is played._

 _The app will include an Easter Egg scene._
-* _Example Input: Player wins game and/or player wins game and receives bonus._
+* _Example Input: Player wins game with no deaths and no hints used._
-* _Example Output: When player wins game and bonus points, Credits scene is played prior to new game beginning._
+* _Example Output: Ultimate player cut scene will play before end credits._

 ## Known Bugs